TuftsUniversity/mira_on_hyrax/docs/XML Batching Loading in MIRA.md

 `app/lib/tufts/mira_xml_importer.rb`

-Again though its not really manipulating data at the field level.
+Again though its not really manipulating data at the field level though, and thats the bug we're looking for here.

 ## Jobs

 `app/lib/import_job.rb`

 * Does one thing runs a import service to import an object.
+But good to keep in mind now that whatever is happening is probably happening asynchronously.

 ## Services